 Breckyn: Your article on this topic is going to be published in Persuasions On-Line in December of 2024 of this year.
 So people can look forward to that.
 What's the title of the article?

 Janine: The title of the article continues an article called "Cassandra and the Art of Copying" in the Jane Austen Society Report just this past month.
 So that's the UK article.
-And then with those two further examples, more about Cassandra's art of copying will come out in Persuasions On-Line in Christmas.
+And then with those two further examples, "More about Cassandra's Art of Copying" will come out in Persuasions On-Line for Jane Austen's birthday.
 And then I have this—the spring surprise.

 Breckyn: Oh, tell us.
 Yeah.
 What are your other Austen-related projects in the works?